Sciss/Mellite-website/src/main/paradox/tut_soundprocesses4.md

 Macros are meta-programs or 'program synthesisers'.
 In Scala, the most common form is a `def`-macro, i.e. a macro in the shape of a method that, when called, synthesises part of the program around the call-site.
 For the user, a `def`-macro may look very much like a regular method invocation, but with the ability to do some "magic" to the code.
-In our case, we added a `def`-macro as method `Action.apply`.
-It generates a "full" action that can be persisted along with its body, without the two problems of the `Action.compile` approach shown in the previous section.
-The macro essentially _compiles at compile-time_ the function passed as argument to `Action.apply` using another specially created compiler, storing the serialised program in the returned object, and as a nice side-effect, it also stores the source code for the action body in the attribute map of the action object, making it possible to open the source code editor later in the Mellite GUI.
+In our case, we added a `def`-macro as method `ActionRaw.apply`.
+It generates a "full" action that can be persisted along with its body, without the two problems of the `ActionRaw.compile` approach shown in the previous section.
+The macro essentially _compiles at compile-time_ the function passed as argument to `ActionRaw.apply` using another specially created compiler, storing the serialised program in the returned object, and as a nice side-effect, it also stores the source code for the action body in the attribute map of the action object, making it possible to open the source code editor later in the Mellite GUI.